RnbWd/file-indexer/README.md

 #### array|string

-A folder path (or an array of folder paths) where you'd like to generate index.js files.
+A folder path string (or an array of folder paths) where you'd like to generate index.js files.

 #### callback(error, files)